Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 If you are cooking Japanese food in Australia, the good news is that it is quite easy to find rice that works well.

-Japanese meals are built around rice.
+Japanese meals are usually made with Japanese short-grain rice.

 You may see it labelled as: